ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-11-21-alvaro-arregui-mastery-through-a-passionproject-and-tom-coombs-flow-in-ux-design.md

 ---
 layout: post
-title: UX Talk Tokyo #32: Alvaro Arregui "Mastery through a passion-project" and Tom Coombs "'Flow' in UX design"
+title: 2016 Nov-UX Talk Tokyo #32: Alvaro Arregui "Mastery through a passion-project" and Tom Coombs "'Flow' in UX design"
 snippet: Hi there, we are back for December, and this time at IDEO Tokyo (big thanks to IDEO!)
 There will ...
 ---
 80 participants